Help Center

 When Sequency detects a problematic source codec (like ProRes 4444 XQ or 10-bit RGB) that macOS might fail to transcode directly, it automatically triggers a Two-Step Conversion.
 It first creates a ProRes intermediate, then converts that to your final format, ensuring a successful export despite complex source data.

-PNG Destination Already Contains Files
+Image Sequence Destination Already Contains Files

 The image sequence exporter requires an empty folder to prevent overwriting existing frames.
 Choose a new folder or clear the old files before retrying.